mike-healy/trash-safe/readme.txt

 This plugin adds simple JS to the admin area to do just that.

 == Changelog ==
+1.2.0 - 2022-05-07
+Tested on WordPress 6.0 and avoid double confirmation when deleting media library item

 1.1.0 - 2022-03-12
 Require confirmation before bulk deleting posts from trash using Bulk Actions